-Attention: If you upload a document to a folder, that already contains a document with the same name and the same file type, the existing document is replaced by the uploaded document.
+Attention: If you upload a document to a folder, that already contains a document with the same name and the same file type, the existing document is replaced by the document uploaded.
 To prevent overwriting of a document

-• select - Access SetLock in the action menu of the document to set a (removable) lock.
+• select • Access Set Lock in the action menu of the document to set a (removable) lock.